List of Volkswagen Group petrol engines: EA888 R3/R4

 This latest EA888 family of straight-four 16-valve internal combustion engines with variable valve timing is anticipated to be an eventual complete replacement of the EA113 range.
 It was wholly designed and developed by VAG AG.
 The only common feature with its predecessors is the sharing of the same 88 mm cylinder spacing – which keeps the engine length relatively short, meaning it can be installed either transversely or longitudinally, though engineers have said that it is an evolution of the earlier EA827/113 designs due to cost concerns.
 Grey cast iron (GJL 250) remains the choice material for the cylinder block and crankcase, due to its inherent good acoustic dampening properties.
 This all-new EA888 range is notable for utilising simplex roller chains to drive the two overhead camshafts, instead of the former engines' toothed-rubber timing belt.
 Like the final developments of the former EA113 engine generation, all EA888s only use the VAG AG/Bosch Fuel Stratified Injection (FSI) direct injection.
 Furthermore, EA888 engines are also able to utilise the corporate 'valvelift' technology, which complements the existing variable valve timing.
 This new family of engines is scheduled to be universally available for all markets on five continents, within all marques of the Volkswagen Group.
 The closely related EA113 range still remains in production.

 Grainger & Worrall was reported to have cast 50 CGI cylinder blocks for over 12 months as of October 2013, based on the EA888 gasoline engine.

+There are five generation of EA888.
+Gen 1 and Gen 2 from 2007-2011, Gen 3 from 2011-2020, Gen 4 from 2020.
+Volkswagen announcement EA888 Gen 5 on Teramont Pro in 2025.